t00sh/rop-tool/README.md

 OPTIONS:
-  --help, -h               Print this help message --library, -l     <l>    Specify the library path for libheap.so (default : ./libheap-x86-64.so) --no-color, -N           Do not colorize output
+  --help, -h               Print this help message --tmp, -t         <d>    Specify the writable directory, to dump the library (default: /tmp/) --no-color, -N           Do not colorize output
 ```